siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 15 - Using Supervisor to keep Gunicorn running:

-Install Supervisor to ensure Gunicorn stays running and restarts on crashes:
+We’ll install Supervisor to manage Gunicorn as a background service.
+Supervisor will monitor Gunicorn, restarting it if it crashes and ensuring it stays up without manual intervention:

 ```
 sudo apt install supervisor